Sanjeev4318/Power-BI-Projects/Loan Default Analysis/README.md

-<  [!NOTE]
+> [!NOTE]

-<  This data flow contains tables with active incremental refresh policies, which require power BI premium
+> This data flow contains tables with active incremental refresh policies, which require power BI premium to refresh to enable refresh,
-<  to refresh to enable refresh, upgrade this workspace to premium capacity.
+> upgrade this workspace to premium capacity.

-### Dashboard 📊

-![Snap 2]